USM Alger (basketball): USM Alger returns to the podium

-New Leadership, New Challenges, New Opportunities
+New leadership, new challenges, new opportunities

 Following the decision of Saïd Allik not to seek another term, a significant transition took place within USM Alger’s Club Sportif Amateur (CSA).
 After over 30 years at the helm, Allik expressed his desire to pass the torch and give an opportunity to new leadership.
 On September 18, 2024, Djabrouni Fouad, a long-time member of the club’s judo section, was elected as the new president of CSA/USMA.
 Djabrouni won the vote with 16 out of 24 ballots cast, defeating the other candidate, treasurer Khebaz Hamid, who received 7 votes.
 Meanwhile, on January 31, 2024, the Algerian Basketball Federation (FABB) announced the scheduling of the Basketball Super Cup match.
 The game was set for February 11, 2025, at La Coupole d'Alger Arena, and featured a clash between WO Boufarik, reigning Super Division champions, and USM Alger, winners of the Algerian Cup.
 In the match, WO Boufarik emerged victorious, defeating USM Alger with a score of 70–59.

-Runners-up in both the National 1 and the Algerian Cup, USM Alger’s women’s basketball team still enjoyed a strong 2025 season, confirming their place among the top sides in the country.
-In the National 1, USMA fell short in the finals against reigning champions GS Cosider.
-After losing the first leg (57-67), the team was again defeated in the second leg held at Salle OMS de Staouéli, with a score of 48-66.
-A few days later, USM Alger contested the Algerian Cup final against Hussein-Dey Marines.
-In a tightly contested match, USMA were edged out 39-45.
-Despite these two final defeats, USM Alger confirmed their status as one of the leading women’s basketball teams in Algeria and will look to build on this strong campaign in future seasons.
+Finishing as runners-up in both the National 1 and the Algerian Cup, USM Alger's women's basketball team reached the finals of both competitions in the 2025 season.
+In the National 1, USMA lost in the finals against reigning champions GS Cosider, falling in both legs: 57–67 at home and 48–66 at the Salle OMS de Staouéli.
+A few days later, USM Alger contested the Algerian Cup final against Hussein-Dey Marines and were defeated 39–45.

-USM Alger, the defending Algerian Cup champions, fell short in their bid to retain the trophy, losing 59–46 to newly crowned 2025 Algerian champions, NB Staouéli in the final of the 54th edition of the 2024–25 Algerian Basketball Cup.
-Despite the defeat, the youthful USMA side, which proudly carries a strong legacy in Algerian basketball and the 2024 Algerian Cup crown, showed encouraging signs for the future.
-Fielding a rejuvenated squad under the club’s current rebuilding phase, USMA relied on several emerging prospects, including towering 2.16m (7'1") center Faredj Messaoudi, who led the team’s efforts on the court.
-The match, played in a charged atmosphere at the Coupole of the Mohamed Boudiaf Olympic Complex, drew a record crowd, with the loyal USMA supporters passionately backing their young squad throughout the contest.
+USM Alger the defending Algerian Cup champions did not retain retain the trophy, losing 59–46 to the crowned 2025 Algerian champions, NB Staouéli in the final of the 54th edition of the 2024–25 Algerian Basketball Cup.
+Despite the defeat, the younger USMA side, which has a strong legacy in Algerian basketball and the 2024 Algerian Cup crown.
+Fielded a fresh squad under the club’s current rebuilding phase, USMA relied on several emerging prospects, including 2.16m (7'1") center Faredj Messaoudi, who led the team’s efforts on the court.
+Messaoudi is considered to have great potential largely due to his height.
+The match played in a charged atmosphere at the Coupole of the Mohamed Boudiaf Olympic Complex, and drew a record crowd, with the USMA supporters showing major support for their young squad throughout the contest.

+USM Alger women's basketball team wins the 2026 Algerian Cup.

+On 15 May 2026, USM Alger won the Algerian Women's Basketball Cup after defeating MC Alger 63–57.
+Trailing 33–26 at halftime, USMA staged a strong comeback in the second half, led by Yahou Hadjer and Reguig Neyla with 18 points each.
+The victory secured USMA’s third Algerian Cup title and their first since 1986.